A Premier International Conference on Social Sciences Research in the Age of AI

 Reimagining the Social Sciences in the Age of Artificial Intelligence: Ethics, Governance, Human Agency, and Global Transformation.

-The rapid evolution of artificial intelligence is reshaping not only economies and technologies, but also the very foundations of human society, governance, and knowledge production.
+Abstract: The rapid evolution of artificial intelligence is reshaping not only economies and technologies, but also the very foundations of human society, governance, and knowledge production.
 This keynote address explores how AI is transforming the social sciences by redefining the ways researchers investigate human behavior, public policy, education, culture, development, and institutional governance.
 Drawing on interdisciplinary perspectives, the address examines the opportunities created by AI-driven methodologies, big data analytics, and intelligent systems in generating new forms of social insight and evidence-based decision-making.
 At the same time, the keynote critically reflects on the ethical, legal, and societal implications of the increasing integration of AI into social life.
 Particular attention will be paid to issues of human rights, algorithmic governance, digital inequality, privacy, bias, accountability, and the future of democratic participation in technologically mediated societies.
 The address will also consider how AI can contribute to sustainable development and global resilience while avoiding the reproduction of existing structural inequalities.
 By bringing together themes of human-AI interaction, computational social science, policy innovation, and global development, the keynote argues that the future of social sciences lies not in replacing human inquiry with machines, but in developing responsible, inclusive, and human-centered AI ecosystems that enhance our collective capacity to understand and improve society.
 The presentation ultimately calls for a renewed partnership between technology and the social sciences to ensure that the AI revolution remains anchored in ethics, justice, and human dignity.

 © ETLTC & ACM Chapter on eLearning & Technical Communication: All Rights Reserved.